How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 • Particular types of support (such as program development or funding for equipment)

-What is Grant Proposal?
+What is a Grant Proposal?

-A grant proposal is a request that a funder joins the nonprofit as a partner to achieve specific results.
+A grant proposal is a request that a funder join the nonprofit as a partner to achieve specific results.
 It is an appeal for money (a grant) that is sent to either a profit or non-profit grant-awarding organization.
 Every year, many corporations, organizations, and government agencies dispense billions of dollars in grants to companies for addressing issues these organizations are interested in.
 At its best, a grant proposal must be a persuasive and well-supported argument for change.

 Different Types of Grants